vsRevaL/c-sharp/proCS8withDotNetCore3/AdvancedCS/DelegatesEventsLambda.md

 Specifically, a delegate
 maintains three important pieces of information:

-- The address ot the method on wich it makes calls
+- The address ot the method on which it makes calls
 - The parameters (if any) of this method
 - The return type (if any) of this method